 “That’s, um, well–”

 “Thank you for providing us with an actual example, Terra-kun.
-That is exactly what I am talking about.”
+That is exactly what I am referring to.”

 “Huh?
 What?”